Margin Analysis

 How can I use margin data for investment decisions?

 High margins indicate competitive advantages like pricing power, operational efficiency, or unique market positions.
 Compare margins to sector averages to identify outperformers.
 Watch margin trends over time - improving margins suggest operational improvements or market share gains, while declining margins may signal increased competition or cost pressures.
-Combine margin analysis with revenue growth, cash flow generation, and governance quality for comprehensive investment research.
+Margin analysis can be considered alongside revenue growth, cash flow generation, and governance quality for a more complete picture.

 Are higher margins always better?